UW-APL-EIS/vernamfs/README.md

 ```

 Operations on the VernamFS are of course not limited to existing
-programs (echo,cp,etc).
+programs (echo,cp,seq,etc).
 Any program which uses the open/write/close
 system call sequence can use the VernamFS.

 One unfortunate property of the VernamFS, due entirely to how FUSE and